liam-007/Resolution-Action-System/README.md

 * **Use Case 1** – Capture New Meeting
 * **Use Case 5** – Update Meeting Item Status

-and includes clean UI design, proper exception handling, and working seeded data so the reviewer can test immediately.
+and includes clean UI design, proper exception handling, and working seeded data so it can be tested immediately.

 ---